ezakhar/help/en/basics/competition.md

 In Staminity you can create a triathlon, running, swimming, cycling and skiing competition.

-In order to create a competition click on the "Add" button on the required date and select the sport for the competition:
+In order to create a competition click on the "Add" button on the required date and select a sport:

 ![Wizard for adding items to the Staminity calendar](https://content.staminity.com/assets/images/periodization/wizard-competition.png)

 When creating a competition you need to set:
 ![Create a competition in Staminity](https://content.staminity.com/assets/images/periodization/competition-create2.png)

-* **Name **-  name of the competition, which will be displayed in the calendar
+* **Name **-  name of the competition which will be displayed in the calendar.
-* **Activity type**
+* **Activity type**.
 * **Competition type** for the selected sport.
 For running - marathon, half marathon, 10 km, 5 km, etc.
 * **Priority**: А - the key start of the season, B - one of the intermediate starts, С - low-priority start.
 * **Coach prescription**